texnixe/footnotes/README.md

 questioned and challenged” [1.
 Wong, L. (2002): Home away from home?
 Abingdon:
 Routledge.
 Seite 171]
 ```

+Note: You should not include square brackets [] inside the footnotes themselves.

+Note: Unique footnote numbers are recommended, especially if the text is identical for multiple footnotes.

 **Include footnote in the list, but no reference number in the text:**
 To have a footnote / an information included in the footnotes list at the end of the text, but not as a reference number inside the text, just prepend a `<no>` tag to the footnote: